The Castle of Pavarolo

-To the south, the plain that extends from the Chierese to theIonian Apennines and to Maritime Alps;
+To the south, the plain that extends from Chieri to theIonian Apennines and to Maritime Alps;

 To the west, the hills ofHermitage and of the Magdalene and, in the background, the Viso and Alps.
-Ornamental plants and tall trees surround the slopes in slope towards the country.
+Ornamental plants and tall trees surround the sloping parts towards the paese.

-The country of Pavarolo is from Turin about 15 km and can be reached via Superga, via Chieri e via Castiglione torinese.
+The country of Pavarolo is from Torino about 15 km and can be reached via Superga, via Chieri e via Castiglione torinese.

 Access to the property and from via Maestra n.
 8, the main street of the village.
-From the gate you access the castle along a tree-lined avenue to "S".
+From the gate you access the castle along an "S" tree-lined avenue.